MarcoMeinardi/spwn/README.md

 If you want to run the program without a timeout (discouraged) you can set it to `null`.

+For the decompilers commands, the syntax is the same of the pre and post analysis commands.
+I created an apposite config, rather than putting it in a pre analysis command, because I use IDA freeware and it can decompile only x86-64 binaries, so I have to use another decompiler for other architectures.
+If you want to use always the same decompiler, leave `idafree_command` empty and if you don't want to launch any decompiler, just leave both configs empty.
+If you wish to modify the conditions to select the decompiler, you will have to modify the `open_decompiler` function in `analyzer.py`.

 If you have any question or feature request, feel free to ask [here](https://github.com/MarcoMeinardi/spwn/issues).